R2wenD2/tekton-demos/README.md

 ## Tekton

+> The cluster initialization is based on the work done by [@bendory](https://github.com/bendory/tekton-on-gcp).

 Once you have a GCP project configured, you are ready to install [Tekton](https://tekton.dev).
 This process will:

 * Install Tekton Pipelines and Chains